Case File · 001 Active

 4. The Recommendation — synthesis and staffing judgement.

 Every act ends in a scored choice plus a finding-builder exercise.
 Trust and evidence cards carry across acts.
 The designed-in trap: Ana, your colleague, pushes conclusions that the evidence doesn’t support — the learning is in resisting her without dismissing her.
+Every data shape, every mini-game, every scoring rule was stress-tested by authoring four hours of real training content in this scenario.

 Why it’s interesting